sukhmancs/MyPHPPlayground/README.md

 </div>

 🚀 Welcome to the PHP Projects Repository!
-This repository contains a collection of PHP projects designed to showcase various web development concepts, utilities, and examples.
+This repository contains a collection of PHP projects designed to showcase various web development concepts such as input validation, database interfacing, session/user management , AJAX, websockets and security.
+As well as covering a pure server-side application architecture.

 ## Table of Contents